INFO6205-Fall2021/Section-02-Final-Exam/README.md

-There are graph_edges = 5 edges to consider.
 There are 2 isolated sets with more than one node, {1, 2, 3, 4, 5} and {7, 8}.
 Their squares are 5*5=25 and 2*2=4.
 The other three isolated nodes their square are 1,1 & 1 respectively.
 The sum is 25 + 4 + (3 * 1) = 32.

-Returns:
+You need to implement the connectedSum function in Solution.java.
+The function should return an int that denotes the calculation explained above.
+The tests have been implmented in SolutionTests.java.

-    int: an integer that denotes the sum of the values calculated
+<b>Fork this repo into your account and implement the code.
+Make sure all the test cases run successfully.
+Once done submit the url of your repo in canvas.
+Make sure you make your Repository public<b>